 Upcoming Events

-CAB has a meeting on the second Monday of every month.
-We always invite a guest speaker knowledgeable in the current issues.
+CAB has a meeting on the second Monday of most months.
+We often invite a guest speaker knowledgeable in the current issues.
 All members of the Brookline community are welcome to join.
 If you miss a meeting, see below for the archive section where you can read about or watch past recorded meetings.
 We also list other community events that are relevant to climate change.

 All are welcome!